germanramos/wp-firebase-push-notification/readme.txt

 License:GPL2
 License URI:https://www.gnu.org/licenses/gpl-2.0.html

-Firebase cloud messsaging(FCM) for Android and IOS on post save, post update, page save and page update with Device Topic.
+Notify your users of new posts with Firebase cloud messaging (FCM) for Android and iOS.
+Sends a FCM/push notification when a post is published for the first time or updated.
 == Description ==
-Firebase cloud messsaging(FCM) for Android and IOS on post save, post update, page save and page update.
-You google FCM API key and Device Topic.
+Notify your users of new posts with Firebase cloud messaging (FCM) for Android and iOS.
+Sends a FCM/push notification when a post is published for the first time or updated.

 **Plugin features:-**